 Sometimes other methods are used such as electro acupuncture.

 Some patients along with some diseases are refractory to acupuncture and will not respond to treatment.
 We have found that elderly horses who are very stiff with or without joint / neck arthritis respond very well to acupuncture.
 Horses of all ages with back pain show greater comfort after acupuncture treatments.
 Acupuncture has proven a great adjunct to more traditional lameness treatments.
+It has also proven to be a marvellous tool to help animals in acute pain such as laminitic horses.

 As each treatment is specifically tailored to an individual through extensive history taking and detailed examination, the protocol used will vary from animal to animal.